powreze/Frontend-Mentor/README.md

 # Frontend-Mentor
- This repository will contains some challenges from Frontend Mentor
+ This repository contains some challenges from Frontend Mentor

 ### Finished Projects